2001 Show

 2006 Show

 A warm sunny day with what must have been record crowds.
-It had a new layout and there seemed to be more to look at but less happening, with less of a 'buzz' than usual.
-The marquees seemed to be more spacious.
-Some of the old favourites were there, such as the NZ sheep shearing but other things that I liked to see were missing, such as dry stone walling and the blacksmith's forge and I did not see a tug-o'-war.
-The dog show was bigger, in the area that 'Busy Bees' want to build on.
+It had a new layout and there seemed to be more to see but with less happening; with less of a 'buzz' than usual.
+The marquees looked to be more spacious.
+Some old favourites were there, such as the NZ sheep-shearing but other things were missing, such as dry stone walling and the blacksmith's forge and I did not see a tug-o'-war this time (or ever afterwards).
+The dog show was bigger, in the playground area that 'Busy Bees' wanted to build on.
 I thought that there were fewer horsey events.
-Penistone FM had a small plot in a dead zone but Dismal Dearne had prime spot, with much jumping about to a largely disinterested crowd.
-It was a good day out but queues for refreshments were long.
+Penistone FM had a small plot in a dead zone while Dismal Dearne FM had a prime spot, with much jumping about by its presenters to a largely disinterested crowd.
+It was a good day out but queues for refreshments were too long.
 I did the civilised thing and nipped out for a nice cup of tea in the Vicarage cafe.

 2007 Show